SaabirMohamed/saabirmohamed.github.io/README.md

 # saabirmohamed.github.io
-This repo just holds my uglified and minified build of my git pages
+This repo just holds the uglified and minified build of my git pages

 see output here :
 http://saabirmohamed.github.io